 One way to make progress may be to look at BPD as what it really is—unequivocally proven by empirical research—a severe disability.
 It can be a disability that affects sufferers' quality of life, how far they will get in their career, and their ability to sustain close relationships.
 The disability can interfere with their intimate relationships, hindering their attempts to find a spouse increasing the likelihood that if they do marry the union will end up with a divorce.
 The emotional storms caused by BPD's overly reactive emotional system also increases the likelihood they will be challenged with regard to raising emotionally healthy children.

 With understanding of their disorder and especially with effective therapy help, these challenges can be overcome.
-Unfortunately however, therapists generally deal with only the top and highest functioning of the iceberg of borderline personality sufferers.
-With fees of upwards of $100s per hour, therapists generally work primarily with the professionals and upper-level business folks who somehow, despite their brains having become wired problematically, have made it in life enough to be able to pay for treatment.
+Unfortunately, however, therapists generally deal with only the top and highest functioning of the iceberg of borderline personality sufferers.
+With fees of upwards of $100-plus per hour, therapists generally work primarily with the professionals and upper-level business folks who somehow, despite their brains having become wired problematically, have made it in life enough to be able to pay for treatment.

 In addition, BPD sufferers from higher income groups generally have enough education to buy and learn from self-help books that teach how to cope with the depression and anxiety, as well as the anger, induced by BPD.
-Lower income BPD sufferers may have less access to these self-help options, especially if they grew up with negative school experiences and a negative attitude toward reading.
+Lower-income BPD sufferers may have less access to these self-help options, especially if they grew up with negative school experiences and a negative attitude toward reading.

 In my work as a physician in a public health service, I have realized that the more fortunate BPD sufferers—the ones who receive intensive enough help to reduce the ravages of the illness—represent a tiny fraction of folks with a BPD diagnosis.

-The silent majority are hidden in the shadows or our society.
+The silent majority are hidden in the shadows of our society.
 Often in dire economic straits from under- and un-employment, these sufferers either become profoundly lonely or endure repeated abusive relationships.
 Too many subsist on disability checks or end up homeless, institutionalized, or imprisoned.